The Drug in Me Is You

 The Drug in Me Is You is the debut studio album by American rock band Falling in Reverse.
 Production for the album took place following lead singer Ronnie Radke's departure from Escape the Fate in 2008.
 Recording took place in December 2010 and lasted until February 2011 at Paint it Black Studios in Orlando, Florida.
 Michael Baskette, who worked with Radke on Escape the Fate's Dying Is Your Latest Fashion, returned as the executive producer for the album, alongside former bandmate Omar Espinosa and others as additional composers and production aids in the studio.
 The Drug in Me Is You was released on July 25, 2011, in Europe and Japan, and on July 26, 2011, in the United States.

 The album charted at number 19 on the US Billboard 200, selling 18,000 copies in its first week in the United States.
 It also charted internationally on the national album charts in Australia, Canada and the United Kingdom.
 By December 2019, the album was certified gold by the Recording Industry Association of America (RIAA).
-Upon release, The Drug in Me Is You received mixed reviews.
+Upon release, The Drug in Me Is You received generally favorable reviews.
 Critics consistently noted the contrast between hardcore music and pop music on the tracks, but to mixed reception.
 Overall, the lyrics were viewed as being cliché while Radke's singing and return to making music were noted.
 In addition, critics focused on the bitter relationship between Radke and his former band, Escape the Fate, in which reviewers noticed the choice to attack the band in many of the album's tracks.
 The Drug in Me Is You was chosen by the Guitar World magazine as the album number 21 among the top 50 albums of 2011.

 It is the only album that features founding bassist Nason Schoeffler and drummer Scott Gee.